maplibre/font-maker/README.md

 ## Usage

 Go to the web app at [protomaps.github.io/sdf-glyph-tool/](https://protomaps.github.io/sdf-glyph-tool/) and select your file.
-Wait for the progress bar toc complete and download your ZIP.
+Wait for the progress bar to complete and download your ZIP.

 ## Installation